FZZT branes and non-singlets of Matrix Quantum Mechanics: Discussion

 One could further argue for some analogy with the well studied case of $AdS_2$, which admits no finite energy excitations but a ground state degeneracy~\cite{Maldacena:1998uz}.
 Nevertheless once one studies the case of nearly-$AdS_2$ through the SYK model~\cite{Maldacena:2016hyu}, where the conformal symmetry is broken spontaneously as well as explicitly by UV effects, one indeed finds an exponentially large number of states contributing to the low energy physics and a chaotic behaviour to emerge.
+So perhaps something similar could also happen for the model studied in this paper.